simpsondl/pairwise-colocalization-smk/README.md

 1. **Configure your input files**
    - Place your input signals CSV in `test/data/input_signals.csv` (or update the path in `workflow/config.yaml`)
    - Place your summary statistics files in `test/data/sumstats/` (or update the path in `workflow/config.yaml`)
+   - If you do not make any changes, then the pipeline will run on the test dataset

 2. **Edit configuration**
    - Edit `workflow/config.yaml` to set the correct paths and distance threshold (in base pairs)